Skip to main content

 StateFresh ProductionShare of Domestic FreshSupply Weight

 Georgia leads domestic fresh production (22.8% share) due to its combination of large acreage and high fresh-market orientation (81% fresh).
 Oregon produces more total volume but sends only 45% to fresh markets, with the balance going to processing (IQF, juice, dried).
-Michigan is similar — the state's 56% fresh share masks the fact that its western region (Grand Junction) is heavily processing-oriented (Elliott variety) while the Traverse City area is more fresh-focused.
+Michigan is similar — the state's 56% fresh share masks the fact that its SW region (Van Buren County) is heavily processing-oriented (Elliott variety) while the Traverse City area is more fresh-focused.

 Source: USDA NASS Noncitrus Fruits and Nuts Summary 2023; fresh/processing splits from IBO November 2023 report.